Liamani Segura

+Liamani Segura (born October 24, 2008) is an American singer and actress of Puerto Rican and Salvadorian ancestry.
+Liamani began her musical career at age 9 when she was cast as Dorothy in the Lees–McRae College Summer Theatre production of The Wiz.
+As an actress, she made her television debut in High School Musical: The Musical: The Series as Emmy.

-Liamani Segura (born October 24, 2008) is an American child singer from Racine, Wisconsin.
-Self-taught, she began performing in public at age six, singing the US national anthem before large crowds at high school and professional basketball and baseball games.
-She has sung the national anthem at many venues, including the Indy 500, Game 1 of Major League Baseball's 2018 National League Division Series between the Milwaukee Brewers and Colorado Rockies at Miller Park, and the 2019 NCAA Women's Final Four Championship Game.
-Her voice is described as powerful and loud in contrast to her petite frame.
-In 2018, she was cast in the lead role of Dorothy in The Wiz at the Lees–McRae College summer theatre in North Carolina.
+Self-taught, she began performing in public at age six, has sung the national anthem at many venues, including the Indy 500, Game 1 of Major League Baseball's 2018 National League Division Series between the Milwaukee Brewers and Colorado Rockies at Miller Park, and the 2019 NCAA Women's Final Four Championship Game.

-Biography
+Early life

 Liamani Segura was born in Racine, Wisconsin, on October 24, 2008.
 Her father, Anthony Segura, is a disabled veteran of the United States Army Reserve and her mother, Joanna, is a registered nurse.
 She has an older sister and a younger brother.

 Segura began singing when she was two.
 Self-taught, she did not take voice lessons or participate in organized musical activities as a girl.
-She practiced her vocal inflections by watching music videos on YouTube.

-She sang the national anthem in public for the first time at a school talent show when she was in kindergarten, and soon branched out to sporting venues.
+She practiced her vocal inflections by watching music videos on YouTube.She sang the national anthem in public for the first time at a school talent show when she was in kindergarten, and soon branched out to sporting venues.
 In her second live performance outside her home in February 2015, she sang "The Star-Spangled Banner" before 1,300 attendees at a St. Catherine's High School basketball game.
 Two months later, she performed the national anthem at a Milwaukee Brewers baseball game; she was invited back to sing at Miller Park in 2016 and again in 2017.
 In October 2018, she sang the national anthem before Game 1 of the 2018 National League Division Series between the Milwaukee Brewers and Colorado Rockies at Miller Park.

 Segura has performed the national anthem before basketball games of St. Catherine's High School, Horlick High School, Park High School, Marquette Golden Eagles, and the Milwaukee Bucks; baseball games of the Milwaukee Brewers; the Indy 500; and the Miss Racine beauty contest.
 Her voice is described as powerful and loud in contrast to her petite frame.

 Segura competed on America's Got Talent, but was eliminated before the televised round.